ozyurtf/self-learning/README.md

 ## Updates

 - There is no manual process in the notebook anymore.
   - Lessons are now created automatically instead of manually.
-All we need to do is to specify the number of lessons and the first lesson configuration (optional) and the last lesson configuration (optional).
+All we need to do is to specify the number of lessons, the first lesson configuration, and the last lesson configuration.
 After this, lessons will be created automatically.
   - Previously, I was specifying the maximum number of steps (max_steps) the truck is allowed to take manually.
 And I was doing this for each lesson separately.
-Now, I use a fixed number of max_steps for all lessons and it seems like it is working well.
+Now, I use a fixed number of max_steps for all lessons and it seems like it is working.
 - Stopping condition checks are not being tracked by autodiff anymore.
 - The notebook is more clean now.
   - The reset() function in the Truck class is updated to reduce redundant code.